Citizenship · Serbian Passport Updated June 2026

 Quick answer

-Serbia offers citizenship through four pathways: by descent (ancestry), by naturalization (after 3 years permanent residency), by marriage (after 3 years married to a Serbian citizen), and by merit/exception (for those making an exceptional contribution to Serbia).
-The most accessible pathway for most foreigners is citizenship by descent — which requires no residency in Serbia and can be applied for from anywhere in the world.
-Relocation Serbia manages the full process for all four pathways.
+Serbia offers citizenship through four pathways: by descent (ancestry), by naturalization (after about six years of residency), by marriage (permanent residence plus three years married to a Serbian citizen), and by merit (exceptional contribution to Serbia).
+The most accessible route for most foreigners is descent — it requires no residency and can be applied for from anywhere.

 All four pathways